Hemp Oil vs. CBD Oil

 So often, we see hemp oil and CBD oil being marketed alongside one another.
 To the naked eye, these products look almost identical; to those who know nothing about cannabis, these products might as well be the same.
 But this is simply incorrect.

 Hemp oil and CBD oil are completely different products, and they must be treated as such.
 Below, we’ve broken down the definition of hemp oil and the definition of CBD oil to help you clearly see the differences between these two special products.

 Defining Hemp Oil

-When you see hemp oil on the shelves of your local health and wellness store, this is an oil that has been extracted exclusively from the seeds of the hemp plant.
+When you see hemp oil on the shelves of your local health and wellness store, this is an oil that has been extracted exclusively from the seeds of the hemp plant (check out this article about what hemp is to learn more).
 Also called hempseed oil, this oil has been largely accepted in the health and wellness industry for its myriad benefits both on the skin and in the body.

 Hemp oil can be enjoyed both topically and orally, meaning you have the choice of either rubbing a hemp-based product directly into your skin or placing a few drops right into your favorite meal.
 This type of oil is extremely versatile and works well added to practically any substance.
 Nowadays, you’ll find hempseed oil within your shampoos, face washes, and all-time favorite recipes.
 But why?

 Benefits of Hemp Oil

 As you can probably guess, hempseed oil can be greatly beneficial to the skin.
 As we’re discovering this more and more, products are being sold left and right that include hemp oil as an active, prominent ingredient.